avinashkrishnan2020/dev-blog-service/README.md

 - model
   - Define entities used by the application here.
 - repository
-  - All JpaRepository<> implementations are provided here
+  - All JpaRepository<T, ID> implementations are provided here
 - service
   - Service level logic are placed in this package.
 - util